How To Guide: Hardening Mozilla Firefox Quantum For Privacy & Security 2018 Edition

-We recommend uBlock, NoScript, Disconnect, HTTPS Everywhere, Privacy Badger, and Lightbeam.
+We recommend uBlock, uMatrix, Disconnect, HTTPS Everywhere, Privacy Badger, and Lightbeam.

-Why we recommend uBlock: It is an up and coming ad-blocker with the same types of functionality as Adblock Plus, but doesn't have exceptions.
+Why we recommend uBlock Origin: It is an up and coming ad-blocker with the same types of functionality as Adblock Plus, but doesn't have exceptions.
 It blocks all ads indiscriminately.